thoughtbot/dotfiles/README.md

 License
 -------

 dotfiles is copyright © 2009-2018 thoughtbot.
-It is free software, and may be redistributed under the terms specified in the [`LICENSE`] file.
+It is free software and may be redistributed under the terms specified in the [`LICENSE`] file.

 [`LICENSE`]: /LICENSE